Programming, Education, and Rationality

 Do you hold a consistent mental model of the world?
-For many of us (though less likely for the readers of this blog), the answer is “no.” That’s troubling.
-It’s hard to be correct, if your world-view doesn’t even type check.
+For many of us the answer is “no.” That’s troubling.
+It’s hard to be correct, if your world-view doesn’t even type check1.
 People are entitled to opinions.
 But hold them in a state of contradiction, and they’re wrong.

 Though it’s easy enough to apply consistency checks, inconsistent world-views abound.
 I suspect it’s because people never learn to be consistent.
 Education under-represents logic and reason in the classroom.
 High school math class is the closest many people come to an education in rationality, and math is “just too abstract.”